trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 3. Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb, Trakt, TVmaze, MusicBrainz and Letterboxd websites.

-The extension an be disabled from the extension's popup and each context menu item can be disabled from the settings page.
+The extension can be disabled from the extension's popup and each context menu item can be disabled from the settings page.

 # Getting started